-The errorTolerance parameter is only relevant to directors that use variablestep-size algorithms.
+The errorTolerance parameter is only relevant to directors that use variable-step-size algorithms.
 Workflow actors that perform integration error control (e.g., the Integrator actor) will compare their estimated error to the value specified by the errorTolerance parameter.
-If the estimated error is greater than the errorTolerance, the director will decide that the step size is inaccurate and will decrease it.
-In most cases, the default value of the errorTolerance parameter (1e-4) does not require change The startTime and stopTime parameters specify the initial and final time for the integration.
+If the estimated error is greater than the errorTolerance, the director will decide that the step size is inappropriate and will decrease it.
+In most cases, the default value of the errorTolerance parameter (1e-4) will not need to be changed.

+The startTime and stopTime parameters specify the initial and final time for the integration.
 By default, the time starts at 0 and runs to infinity.
 Note: the startTime and stopTime parameters are only applicable when the Continuous Director is at the top level.
 If a Continuous workflow is contained in another workflow, the Continuous Director will use the time of its executive director.